MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

 ## <a name="BK_81StoreApp"></a> Porting a Windows 8.1 Store App to the UWP

-If you have a Windows 8.1 Store App, you can use this procedure to get it working on the UWP and any device that runs Windows 10.
+If you have a Windows 8.1 Store App, you can use this procedure to get it working on the UWP and any device that runs Windows 10 or later.
 It's a good idea to first build the project with Visual Studio 2019 as a Windows 8.1 project, to first eliminate any issues that arise from changes in the compiler and libraries.
-Once you've done that, there are two ways to convert this to a Windows 10 UWP project.
+Once you've done that, there are two ways to convert this to a Windows UWP project.
 The easiest way (as explained in the following procedure) is to create a Universal Windows project, and copy your existing code into it.
 If you were using a Universal project for Windows 8.1 desktop and Windows 8.1 Phone, your project will start with two different layouts in XAML but end with a single dynamic layout that adjusts to the display size.

 ### To port a Windows 8.1 Store App to the UWP